Grow PA

 As young people in Pennsylvania increasingly seek education and job opportunities in other states, our Commonwealth faces significant economic and demographic challenges in the years ahead.

-We have introduced a plan to help reverse these trends and help more young people stay in Pennsylvania to pursue high-demand careers, while limiting the cost of post-secondary education and job training programs.
+Act 89 of 2024 – the Grow PA Post-Secondary Education and Career Preparation Plan – will help reverse these trends and help more young people stay in Pennsylvania to pursue high-demand careers, while limiting the cost of post-secondary education and job training programs.
 As a result, we will strengthen our workforce and make Pennsylvania much more competitive in attracting the best and brightest students to put down roots in our communities.

 Grow PA Changes Our Approach to Higher Education, Career Preparation

-Grant recipients would be required to live and work in Pennsylvania for at least 15 months for each year they accept the grant.
+-Creates the Grow PA Scholarship Grant Program, which offers grants of up to $5,000 per year for in-state students who attend college in Pennsylvania, pursue a degree in a high-demand industry, and agree to live and work in that industry in Pennsylvania after graduation.
+Grant recipients would be required to live and work in Pennsylvania for at least 12 months for each year they accept the grant.
 Failure to meet this requirement would result in the grants being converted to a loan that must be repaid.

-Senate Bill 1151 would create the Grow PA Merit Scholarship Program, which would help attract high-performing out-of-state students to Pennsylvania educational programs in Pennsylvania State System of Higher Education (PASSHE) schools.
+-Creates the Grow PA Merit Scholarship Program, which will help attract high-performing out-of-state students to Pennsylvania educational programs in Pennsylvania State System of Higher Education (PASSHE) schools.
 The merit scholarships would allow students pursuing in-demand occupations to pay tuition at in-state rates, rather than out-of-state rates.
+Like the scholarship program for in-state students, merit scholarship recipients would be required to live and work in Pennsylvania after graduation, or have the scholarships converted to loans.

 Back to Top